AI4SC/archi-guesser/README.md

 # The Game
-The game principle is simple: Present an image of a randomly drawn architecture style to the user and let them guess:
+The game concept is simple: Generate and present an image/poem for a randomly drawn architecture style to the user and let them guess:
 - What architectural style is presented?
 - What region does it originate from?
 - What time period does it stem from?

 The user guesses by placing 3D-printed objects that represent the styles on a map.
 We modelled the 3D objects to represent common characteristic elements of each style.
 This adds a haptic element to the experience, which can improve learning and memorization and also offers hints should users be unsure about a guess.